priiduneemre/retropie-duct-tape/README.md

 # retropie-duct-tape

-Handy shell scripts for adding custom features to any RetroPie installation, such as:
+Handy shell scripts for adding extra features to any RetroPie installation, such as:

+* Graceful power scripts for custom ES boot system (shutdown, restart & exit to terminal);
-* "standalone" splashscreens and screensavers (via `ffplay`, `mpv` or `vlc`);
+* Standalone splashscreens and screensavers (via `ffplay`, `mpv` or `vlc`).

-... and for automating tedious manual work.
+Additionally, there are a bunch of CLI tools for automating tedious manual work.